It's okay to 'follow idols' with your own money, but it's okay to waste money given by your parents!

 There are many controversial opinions about whether to spend money to "follow idols" or to use that money for charity after the article Going abroad to "follow idols", is it a waste of money or not? posted on Tuoi Tre Online.

-"Following idols" with your own money is fine, but wasting money given by your parents is! - a reader affirmed.
+"Following idols" with your own money is okay, but wasting money given by your parents is what's wrong! - a reader affirmed.

-According to reader Mimi, young people should travel freely because youth is short, and later they won't be able to buy a ticket back.
-"Around the age of 30, you will grow up, get married.
+According to reader Mimi, young people should travel freely because youth is short, and later they won't be able to buy a return ticket.
+"When you're around 30, you'll grow up, get married.
 Your friends will too.
 It's very difficult to travel like that."
 This opinion was supported by many readers.

-Where is the mistake in using money to serve your own interests?
-While football fans also spend a lot of money to watch football, K-pop fans are wrong to watch idols?
-And don't condemn it by saying that the money is for the poor.
+What's wrong with using money to serve your own interests?
+While football fans also spend a lot of money to watch football matches, why are K-pop fans wrong to watch their idols?
+And don't condemn it by saying it's for the poor.
 If you don't use the money you earn for yourself, who will you use it for?

 "I don't see anything wasteful.
-You use money to drink coffee and chat every day, but I use money to "hit on idols".
-It's that simple!" is the comment of Giang Thanh account.
+You use money to drink coffee and chat every day, but I use money to "flirt" with idols.
+It's that simple!" commented Giang Thanh.

 Reader Yuan Parker commented that "following idols" with your own money is okay, but wasting money given by your parents is.

 Neither opposing nor supporting, Tung's account expressed that people spend the money they earn.
 "In my opinion, it's definitely a waste, and whether it's a waste or not will definitely be debated because there are many different opinions.
-Personally, my idol is a family member so it's not a waste, and sometimes it's even profitable.
+Personally, my idol is a family member so it's not a waste, and sometimes it's profitable.
 The proof is that every time I visit, I'm treated to a comfortable meal.
-So idolizing is easy, I just live and become an idol for my children and grandchildren, that's enough," this person wrote.
+So being an idol is easy, just live and be an idol for your children and grandchildren, that's enough," this person wrote.

 Similarly, Tra Hoa account said that wasting money is using money in a meaningless way, without any value.
 If spending money brings joy to yourself, it is not a waste of money.
 According to this reader, each person has a different way to create joy for themselves such as buying books, listening to music, watching movies, traveling ...